 (2) The ayes and noes must be called and recorded on the final passage of any ordinance, bylaw, or resolution or the making of any contract.
 The voting on the election or appointment of any officer must be viva voce.
 A majority of the whole number of the members elected is requisite to appoint or elect an officer, and such vote must be recorded.
-(Emphasis added.)
+(Emphasis added)

 "A majority of the whole number of" city council members elected must vote for the election or appointment of a City officer in order for the election or appointment to be effective.
 Also see the following Montana Supreme Court decisions: State v.
-Swanberg, 299 P.2d 446 (1956); State v.
+Swanberg, 299 P.2d 446 (1956), State v.
 Rogers, 93 Mont.
-355, 18 P.2d 617 (1933); and State ex re.
+355, 18 P.2d 617 (1933), and State ex re.
 Peterson v.
 Peck, 91 Mont.
 5, 4 P.2d 1086 (1931).

-5. Mont.
-Code Ann. § 7-4-4112 - City council election to fill a vacancy in any elected city office.
+9. 7-4-4112 MCA- City council election to fill a vacancy in any elected city office.

 7-4-4112.
 Filling of vacancy.
-(1) When any vacancy occurs in any elected office, this position shall be considered open and subject to nomination and election at the next general municipal election in the same manner as the election of any other person holding the same office, except the term of office shall be limited to the unexpired term of the person who originally created the vacancy.
-Pending such election and qualification the council shall by a majority of the members appoint a person within 30 days of the vacancy to hold the office until his successor is elected and qualified.
+(1) When a vacancy occurs in any elective office, this position is considered open and subject to nomination and election at the next general municipal election in the same manner as the election of any other person holding the same office, except the term of office is limited to the unexpired term of the person who originally created the vacancy.
+Pending an election and qualification, the council shall, by a majority vote of the members, appoint a person within 30 days of the vacancy to hold the office until a successor is elected and qualified.
+(2) If all council positions become vacant at one time, the board of county commissioners shall appoint persons within 5 days to hold office as a city council member.
+The appointed city council member shall then appoint persons to any other vacant elective offices.

-(2) A vacancy in the office of alderman must be filled from the ward in which the vacancy exists.
-(Emphasis added.)
+(3) A vacancy in the office of city council member must be filled from the ward in which the vacancy exists.
+(Emphasis added)

-This statute expressly requires a favorable vote of "a majority vote of the members," and not simply a majority vote of the city council members present.
-The Montana Supreme Court has stated that in the situation where there is an actual existing vacancy in the city council membership itself at the time the city council votes to fill the vacancy the required vote is a majority of those constituting the remaining actual membership at the time of the vote.
+This statute expressly requires a favorable vote of "a majority vote of the members," not simply a majority vote of the city council members present.
+The Montana Supreme Court has stated that for situations in which there is an actual existing vacancy in the city council membership itself at the time the city council votes to fill the vacancy, the required vote is a majority of those constituting the remaining actual membership at the time of the vote.
 See State ex rel.
 Wilson v.
 Willis, 133 P.962, 964 (1913).

-6. Mont.
-Code Ann. §§ 7-5-4206 and 7-3-214(2) - City council override of mayoral veto of an ordinance or resolution or any part of an ordinance or resolution.
+10. Missoula City Charter, Article III, Section 9, and 7-5-4206 and 7-3-214(2) MCA- City council override of mayoral veto of an ordinance or resolution or any part of an ordinance or resolution requires two-thirds vote of entire city council.